-Round One: The 28 lowest ranked nations play two-legged ties.
-The ties were played in September 2019, with the full list of results available here.
+Round One: The 28 lowest ranked nations played two-legged ties, played in September 2019, with the full list of results available here.

 Round Two: The 14 winners from the first round were joined by the other 26 African nations.
 Those 40 teams were split into 10 groups of four teams, with the group winners advancing to the final round.

 This round was due to begin in March 2020 and run through to October 2021 until football was suspended.
-The group stage will now begin in September 2021, and continue in the FIFA windows in October and November -- effectively concluding the group phase in 11 weeks.
+The group stage finally began in September 2021, and was completed in November -- effectively concluding the group phase in 11 weeks.